jolie/website/www/content/documentation/web_applications/leonardo.md

 `<lengthResponse>10</lengthResponse>`

 Leonardo replies with XML responses by default, but the response can be formatted in fully-fledged HTML code by adding it in the code of operation `length` and setting the parameter `.format` inside input port `HTTPInput` as `html`.

+Querystrings and other common message formats used in web applications, such as HTML form encodings, present the problem of not carrying type information.
+Instead, they simply carry string representations of values that were potentially typed on the invoker's side.
+However, type information is necessary for supporting services.
+To cope with such cases, Jolie introduces the notion of *automatic type casting*.

+Automatic type casting reads incoming messages that do not carry type information and tries to cast their content values to the types expected by the service interface for the message operation.

 ---